 - ¼ cup flour of choice (I used all purpose)

 - Preheat oven to 350 degrees.

-- Mix cocoa powder and flour together in a small bowl.
+- Mix cocoa powder and flour in a small bowl.

-- Mix the banana, egg, syrup and vanilla together in a separate bowl.
+- Mix the banana, egg, syrup, and vanilla in a separate bowl.

 - In a saucepan, heat the coconut oil and chocolate chips together on low until completely melted.
 Stir together with other wet ingredients.